Do you have a Preschool?

 As King of Kings School is an independent school we receive no government funding.
 All our costs are covered by fees, backers and donations.

-The fees cover teaching, core and extra curriculum (PACEs etc.) and most lesson materials.
+The fees cover teaching, core and complementary activities (PACEs etc.) and most lesson materials.

 What do the parents need to provide?

 The parents provide their children with their uniform (including ties, jumpers and bags, which they buy from the school).
 They should also provide their children with appropriate stationery, about which the supervisor can advise you.
 Trips and education visits may cost extra and European Student Convention will be billed at the time.

 At what age will my child start learning to read?

 Each child is assessed individually.
 Children will be given a Reading Readiness Test or Post Test as part of their Diagnostic Testing on entry to the school.
 The outcome of the Reading Readiness Test will determine whether the child is ready to read and they will then enter the ABCs Learning to Read programme.
 Entry into the reading programme is not based on age but rather on the child’s ‘readiness to read’.
 Children testing ready to read will progress to the ABCs.
 If the child is not ready to read they will be directed to the Preschool programme and they will be retested at an appropriate interval.

 School Fees are payable by standing order monthly.
 Half a term payable in advance.